voidfiles/boilerplate-html5-app/README.md

 # Browsers

 Using YQL where applicable, we can create an in browser client.
 This should work on any modern browser, it has been tested in.
+You can find the web version at <http://html5.alexkessinger.net/simplenote>

     * Chrome
     * Safari